Causal inference in degenerate systems: An impossibility result: Simulation studies

-We implement Algorithm \ref{alg:4s} with $\Omega$ being Algorithm \ref{alg:2}, denoted as Alg. \ref{alg:4s}-AF, and $\Omega$ being KIAMB algorithm in \cite{Pen}, denoted as Alg. \ref{alg:4s}-KI, as well as Alg.
-3 and 4 in the supplementary material.
-The Monte Carlo size is 500, and we report the true positive/negative rates for each algorithm.
+We compare the performance of the following algorithms that test the uniqueness of Markov boundaries for the response variable $Y$: (1) Alg. \ref{alg:4s}-AF: Algorithm \ref{alg:4s}, with $\Omega$ being Algorithm \ref{alg:2}; (2) Alg. \ref{alg:4s}-KI: Algorithm \ref{alg:4s}, with $\Omega$ being the KIAMB algorithm proposed in Pe{\~n}a et al. (2007), which requires the composition property; (3) Alg.
+S1; (4) Alg.
+S2.
+The Monte Carlo size is 500, and we report the success rates for each algorithm.
+In each setting, we run all four algorithms with sample size ranging from 300 to 30,000.
+The conditional independence test we employ is the G-test (Neapolitan, 2004) with significance level $\alpha=0.001$.
+All simulations are conducted with {\tt R}.
+Following Pe{\~n}a et al. (2007) and Statnikov et al. (2013), we choose the parameter $K$ to be $0.8$ in the KIAMB algorithm.

-As shown in Fig. \ref{fig:simu}, both the proposed assumption-free algorithm and \cite{Pen}'s method have satisfactory performance when the composition property holds.
-As expected, Algorithm 3 is prone to false positives because failure to reject the hypothesis $X_i \ind Y \mid \mS \setminus \{X_i\}$ leads one to conclude that $Y$ has multiple Markov boundaries.
-For similar reasons, Algorithm 4 is prone to false negatives.
-In Setting 3 and 4 where the composition condition fails to hold, the proposed assumption-free algorithm performs much better than \cite{Pen}'s.
+As shown in Fig. \ref{fig:simu1} and Fig. \ref{fig:simu2}, both Alg. \ref{alg:4s}-AF and Alg. \ref{alg:4s}-KI have satisfactory performance under Settings 1 and 2 where the composition property holds.
+Alg.
+S1 falsely claims that there are multiple Markov boundaries for $Y$ until the sample size approaches 10,000.
+This is because failure to reject the hypothesis $X_i \ind Y \mid \mS \setminus \{X_i\}$ leads one to conclude that $Y$ has multiple Markov boundaries.
+As expected, in Settings 3 and 4 where the composition condition fails to hold, Alg. \ref{alg:4s}-AF performs much better than Alg. \ref{alg:4s}-KI.
+As the sample size increases, each independence test is more likely to produce correct result.
+When sample size is large enough, each algorithm has a high probability to produce correct final result (except Alg. \ref{alg:4s}-KI in Settings 3 and 4).

-\section{Acknowledgements}
+We also find that the performance of Alg.
+S2 is not monotonic with the number of observations.
+A possible explanation is that although the error rate of each single test decreases with the number of observations, certain combinations of incorrect intermediate test results might by chance, lead to a correct final result.
+As the number of observations increases, the power for the independence test in step (3) of Alg.
+S2 increases so that the size of the empirical essential variable set $\hat{\mathcal{E}}$ grows.
+As a result, it is more likely that $Y\ind \mathcal{S}\mid \hat{\mathcal{E}}$ holds.
+On the other hand, with a larger sample size one also gains power to reject the hypothesis that $Y\ind \mathcal{S}\mid \hat{\mathcal{E}}$.
+This explains the non-monotonic curves we see with Alg.
+S2.

+On average, when the composition property holds, the performance of Alg. \ref{alg:4s}-KI is slightly better than that of Alg. \ref{alg:4s}-AF, and both are much better than Alg.
+S1 and Alg.
+S2.
+Furthermore, Alg. \ref{alg:4s}-KI is faster than Alg. \ref{alg:4s}-AF in computation time (results not shown).
+When the composition property fails, Alg. \ref{alg:4s}-KI fails to produce correct results, while Alg. \ref{alg:4s}-AF exhibits the best performance.

+In practice, if one has a strong belief in the composition property, then we recommend Alg. \ref{alg:4s}-KI.
+Otherwise Alg. \ref{alg:4s}-AF is preferable.

+\subsubsection{Acknowledgements}